Great Musi Flood of 1908: Flooding of Hyderabad

-The Musi river was the cause of frequent flood devastation of Hyderabad city till early 20th century.
+The Musi River was the cause of frequent flood devastation of Hyderabad city until the early 20th century.
 It had begun to swell dangerously on 27 September.
 The first flood warning came at 2 AM when the water flowed over Puranapul bridge.
 By 6 AM there was a cloudburst.
-The flood breached on Tuesday, 28 September 1908: The river rose 60 feet, flowing through the city.
+The flood breached on Tuesday, 28 September 1908: the river rose 60 feet, flowing through the city.
 In 36 hours, 17 inches of rainfall was recorded, and the water level at Afzalgunj was about 11 ft high and in other places even higher.

 Damage

-The worst hit area was Kolsawadi and Ghansi Bazar in Afzal Gunj.
+The worst-hit area was Kolsawadi and Ghansi Bazar in Afzal Gunj.
 The flood razed over 80,000 houses, making a fourth of the population homeless.
 It completely destroyed the Nizam Hospital, burying the patients.
 It washed away the Afzal, Mussallam Jung and Chaderghat bridges, all built in the 1860s.
+Around 15,000 people had died.

 A 200-year-old tamarind tree inside Osmania Hospital saved over 150 people who climbed it.
 Popular Urdu poet Amjad Hyderabadi, 22, saw his entire family, including his mother, wife and daughter washed away in the flood; he was the only survivor in his family.
-Most of his Ruba'i, Qayamat-e-Soghra reflects his depression at the loss.
+Most of his Ruba'i, Qayamat-e-Soghra (little doomsday) reflects his depression at the loss.
 A couplet muses:

-Relief Efforts
+Relief work and puja done by the Nizam

+Jhumar Lal Tiwari, the court astrologer of the Hyderabad State advised the Nizam of Hyderabad Asaf Jah VI Sir Mahbub Ali Khan to appease the Goddess as River Musi wreaked havoc through the city on September 28, 1908.
+In response Nizam Mahbub Ali Khan wore a dhoti, janau and offered puja with fruits, flowers, coconuts, and a silk sari, pearls and gold to the river as per Hindu religious customs, to appease and pacify river Musi.
+Rivers are considered Goddess in Hindu customs and raging rivers are offered puja to pacify them in Hindu culture.

+The Nizam opened the gates of his palace for everyone during the flood crisis.
+Whoever sought help and relief under his proactive supervision were promptly supported.
+Elephants and horses were also put in service for relief work by him.

 A relief fund of 500,000 Rupees was borne by the state, and 1,000,000 more raised by public subscription, with the Nizam and Kishen Pershad making the largest donations.
 The government declared an official holiday of ten days for people to deal with their own crises.
 Ten kitchens were set up in various parts of the city, which were in operation from 29 September to 13 October.